Tr0ph1c/complex-puzzle-solution-algorithm/README.md

 [slot4] -> [0, 1, 2, 3]
 </pre><br>
 Firstly, it makes a totally random first guess.
 Then based on the feedback it does one of the following things on each slot:<br>
-_If the slot's guess is wrong, it removes the guess from the possibilities array of all slots._
+_If the slot's guess is wrong, it removes the guess from the possibilities array of all slots._                             <br>
-_If the slot's guess is right, it ignores the slot for the rest of the evaluation._
+_If the slot's guess is right, it ignores the slot for the rest of the evaluation._                                         <br>
-_If the slot's guess is right but not in the current slot, it removes the guess from the current slot's possibilities array and for the next guess, uses this guess in the first slot with this number in its possibilities array._
+_If the slot's guess is right but not in the current slot, it removes the guess from the current slot's possibilities array <br>
+and for the next guess, uses this guess in the first slot with this number in its possibilities array._                     <br>

 _**I will hopefully upload an illustration for this process to make it a bit more clear.**_